Unleash Your Inner Dork to

 If you’re feeling burned out about your topic, take action to get the excitement back:

-• Get on the phone and talk to some customers who are getting genuine value out of what you offer.
+- Get on the phone and talk with some customers who are getting genuine value out of what you offer.
 (This technique alone can keep you going for a long time.)

 It won’t be cool